Road closures and flooding: Here's what you need to know | CBC News

 The Trans-Canada Highway between Fredericton and Moncton could be closed until next week, according to an official with the company that operates the highway.

+- Water levels expected to reach 'historic highs' in southern New Brunswick

-The closure initially came into effect shortly after 7 p.m. on Thursday and affects both eastbound and westbound traffic.
+The closure started shortly after 7 p.m. on Thursday and affects both eastbound and westbound traffic.

 Norman Clouston, general manager of MRDC Operations, said the closure could take place for several days and re-open again "early to the middle of next week."